rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 Verify that the file no longer exists on the target computer.

 Finally, let's create a file on the target machine that doesn't exist on the source.
-So on the target:
+So, on the target:

 `touch /home/your_user/a_different_file.txt`